 Examples include entering a text ( SMS) message, a code received through your email account, or receiving a call with a code to the phone number associated with your account.

-The crucial thing is to enable this feature at two levels: the first relates to your email accounts and the second to your security device services accounts.
+The crucial thing is to enable this feature at two levels: the first relates to your email accounts and your security device services accounts.

 Imagine you have an unsecured Gmail account but a secured Ring account.
 Then Ring will send the verification message to your Gmail account.

-The hackers will then be able to reset the Ring password and get the verification via your (unprotected) Gmail account.
-It’s even easier for them if you used the same password for both services!
+The hackers will then reset the Ring password and get the verification via your (unprotected) Gmail account.
+It’s even easier for them if you use the same password for both services!

 In this article, we have compiled our top 5 basic tips for improving your home security’s security!